pingswept/me30-website/content/logistics/syllabus.md

 ## A Week in the Life of ME 30, COVID Edition

 **Thursday 5pm** – Instructors release new video mini-lectures, website notes, suggested readings, and crucial questions for the upcoming week.
 You'll be answering these crucial questions in your weekly video response on Flipgrid (due Monday).
-**Friday 5pm** – Instructors send weekly update email with reminders about new resources, new crucial questions, and things due in the upcoming week.
+**Friday 5pm** – Instructors send weekly update email with reminders about what has been posted and what things are due in the upcoming week.
 **Monday 1:00pm** – Deadline for you to log in to the ME 30 Flipgrid group and submit your 2-minute video response to the week’s crucial questions.
 **Tuesday class time** – Instructors and LAs meet with student pods to discuss crucial questions, demonstrate techniques and concepts for the current project, and give feedback on project prototypes
 **Wednesday 11:59pm** – Deadline for you to submit any project deliverables due that week.